ekedonald/DevOps-Website-Tooling-Solution/README.md

 * Exit the console application.

-### Step 12: Start and Enable Apache on Web Server.
+### Step 12: Start and Enable Apache on the Web Server.

 * Connect to the Web Server 1 Instance.